 (f) IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT or Licence/certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute.

-(g) Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly acknowledged by the Income Tax authorities.
+(g) Complete Income Tax Return (not just the acknowledgment) in the name of the sole proprietor where the firm’s income is reflected, duly acknowledged by the Income Tax authorities.